Napbad/dream/docs/about/lang-reference.md

 ## III.
 Data Types

 ### (I) Basic Data Types
-- **Integer Type**: Represented by integer constants, used to store integer values.
+- **IntegerNode Type**: Represented by IntegerNode constants, used to store IntegerNode values.
 The specific byte size and value range may vary depending on the language implementation.
 - **Floating-Point Type**: Used to handle values with a decimal part, following specific floating-point representation standards and precision rules.
 - **String Type**: Defined by string constants, capable of storing text information and supporting various string operations such as concatenation, extraction, and searching.
 - **Boolean Type**: Although boolean literals are not explicitly shown in the lexical units, boolean values will be generated in scenarios such as conditional judgment and logical operations, used to represent the logical states of true (`true`) or false (`false`).